 Andrew has to buy things like corn and yeast for his distilling.
 Because he is able to purchase some of his inputs from within the state, 2.02 jobs are supported in business-to-business transactions with the corn and yeast (and other) suppliers, as well as suppliers of those suppliers in the state.
 This Indirect employment represents the number of job years that are supported by business to business transactions as a result of the economic activity generated by the Event.

-Andrew himself, and the employees in the businesses supported by Andrew's operational purchases, spend a lot of their take-home income in North Carolina on things like paying rent and buying groceries.
+Andrew himself, and the employees in the businesses supported by Andrew's operational purchases, spend a lot of their take-home income in North Carolina on things like paying rent, eating out, and buying engagement rings.
 Through this, 1.51 jobs are supported in industries like real estate, health care, and restaurants.
 Induced employment represents the number of job years that could potentially be supported by household spending as a result of the economic activity generated by the Event.

 Direct Labor Income

 Andrew pays himself well - as he is the only employee with a Direct Labor Income of $155,320.
 Even though EC includes wages and salaries, all benefits (e.g., health, retirement), and payroll taxes, he still takes home quite a bit.
 To switch between IMPLAN Employee Compensation and Wage & Salary figures, we can again use the 546 FTE & Employee Compensation Conversion.
 Using this converter, we estimate that Andrew will take home $125,589 in wages.
 Direct Labor Income is the initial income earned by the Direct employees of the Industry specified in the Event.